fbpx

 This subject introduces students to the fundamental concepts underlying data analytics and Big Data.
 Students build a solid foundation in various frameworks, techniques and tools to perform descriptive, and more importantly predictive modelling.

-The unit also addresses the crucial question of business reporting with an emphasis on visualisation techniques.
+The subject also addresses the crucial question of business reporting with an emphasis on visualisation techniques.

 Assessment Tasks: